LandscapingBest Plants for Front Entrance Planters in Northeast Ohio

 What are the easiest plants to maintain for planters?

 Evergreens like boxwood or low-maintenance perennials like coral bells are excellent choices.
-If you want all of the looks but none of the maintenance, we can help with our landscaping and bush trimming services.
+If you want all of the looks but none of the maintenance, we can help with our bush trimming services.

 How often should I water front entrance planters?